aajonusnet/aajonusnet/md/QNA/Primal Diet Workshop + Q&A Of June 22, 2013.md

-So the whole idea of fighting virus by creating cells from another animal ... because they always blame it on other animals, you notice, except the first deadly flu was the Spanish flow - they blamed it on the Spaniards.
+So the whole idea of fighting virus by creating cells from another animal ... because they always blame it on other animals, you notice, except the first deadly flu was the Spanish flu - they blamed it on the Spaniards.
 After that, it has all been animals. e.g. bird flu, swine flu, pig flu, - all kinds of flus.
 And even the black plague was blamed on the rats.; I will tell you about that one later.